 The CMDB only works when your asset management software connects everything into a living, breathing system — not a static list.
 That’s the real role of management software.”

-8 Vital elements of asset management software for IT
+Selecting the right asset management software for IT

 When someone asks “What should asset management software actually do?” — you and I both know they’re not looking for buzzwords.
 They want battle-tested functionality that survives sprint chaos, hybrid sprawl, and compliance audits without breaking a sweat.